satnaing/astro-paper/src/pages/about.md

 title: "About"
 ---

-Astro-Paper is a minimal, responsive and SEO-friendly Astro blog theme.
+AstroPaper is a minimal, responsive and SEO-friendly Astro blog theme.
 I designed and crafted this based on [my personal blog](https://satnaing.dev/blog).

 This theme is written in vanilla JavaScript (+ TypeScript for type checking) and a little bit of ReactJS for some interactions.
 TailwindCSS is used for styling; and Markdown is used for blog contents.